MrunalThakre/Deep-Learning/ANN/readme.md

-# Accident Severity Prediction with ANN
+# Insurance Cost Prediction with ANN

-This repository contains a project to develop an Artificial Neural Network (ANN) model to predict the severity of accidents.
+This repository contains a project to develop an Artificial Neural Network (ANN) model to predict the cost of insurance.

 ## Project Overview